udoprog/musli/benchmarks/index.md

 This is not yet an area which has received much focus, but because people are bound to ask the following section performs a raw size comparison between different formats.
 Each test suite serializes a collection of values, which have all been randomly populated.
 - A small object containing one of each primitive type and a string and a byte array. (`primitives`)
-- Tried to achieve the same goal as `primitives`, but with a packed layout to support certain zerocopy libraries. (`primpacked`)
+- Tried to achieve the same goal as `primitives`, but with a packed layout to support certain zerocopy libraries. (`packed`)
-- A moderately sized enum with every kind of supported variant. (`medium_enum`)
+- An enum with every kind of supported variant. (`full_enum`)
 - A really big and complex struct. (`large`)
 - A sparse struct which contains fairly plain allocated data like strings and vectors. (`allocated`)
 - A mesh containing triangles. (`mesh`)